M-Serajian/KMX/README.md

-# GPU-CSR-KMER: GPU-Accelerated Compressed K-mer Matrix Generator
+# Gerbil-DataFrame: GPU-Accelerated K-mer Processing

 ## Introduction

-GPU-CSR-KMER is a GPU-accelerated software designed for efficient k-mer extraction from large genomic datasets.
+Gerbil-DataFrame is a GPU-accelerated software designed for efficient k-mer extraction from large genomic datasets.
 Given a list of genomes in FASTA or FASTQ format, it:

 - Extracts k-mers from each genome.
 - Constructs a CSR (Compressed Sparse Row) matrix, where rows represent genomes and columns represent extracted k-mers.